 Repayment Summary

-The top of the results section provides a quick overview of your repayment plan:
+At the top of the results section, you can view a quick summary of your repayment plan:

-- Total Interest – The total interest you’ll pay over the life of the loan
+- Grand Total Interests – The sum total interest you will be charged across the life of the loan.

-- Loan Term – The time required to pay off the loan with your current strategy
+- Loan Term – The duration it will take you to settle the loan with your current plan.

 Payoff Information